TheRobBrennan/dockerized-neo4j-with-nextjs/README.md

 1. A list of Users will be shown on the index page.
    ![nextjs-with-next-auth/__screenshots__/index-page.png](nextjs-with-next-auth/__screenshots__/index-page.png)

-1. The users can be queried at the graphql playground.
+1. You can query the users at the graphql playground.
    ![nextjs-with-next-auth/__screenshots__/graphiql-example-01-user.png](nextjs-with-next-auth/__screenshots__/graphiql-example-01-user.png)

 ### Resources